 - The visitor complex at the dam is fully wheelchair accessible and has a tactile floor to aid travelers with decreased vision.

 Most visitors arrive at Itaipu Dam via prearranged tour.
 Cabs are available from downtown Foz do Iguaçu, and car parking is available for independent travelers.
 To get there via public transportation, take the Conjunto C Norte or Conjunto C Sul bus lines, which depart from the central Foz do Iguaçu terminal.

 You can visit Itaipu Dam year-round.
 Twice a week, there is a nighttime light show from the Central Lookout, which features music and views of the dam illuminated by nearly 1,000 spotlights and light fixtures.

-In fact, Itaipu marks the spot where an almost equally epic cascade was once the centerpiece of Guaira Falls National Park.
-The "Seven Falls of Guaira" (actually 18 cascades on the Parana River, gushing twice as much water as Niagara Falls) were drowned in 1982 when the dam was under construction.
+The Itaipu hydroelectric plant marks the spot where an epic cascade was once the centerpiece of Guaira Falls National Park.
+The Seven Falls of Guaira (actually 18 cascades on the Parana River, gushing twice as much water as Niagara Falls) were drowned in 1982 when the dam was under construction.
 The national park was dissolved and the cliffs were destroyed with dynamite to ensure safer navigation on the new Itaipu Lake.